Orbeon Forms

 <property as="xs:string" name="oxf.fr.persistence.filesystem_bar.directory" value="/path/to/bar_attachments"/>

-Dynamic base directory configuration
+Dynamic base path configuration

 <property